ar-io/specs/arns/arns-token-1.md

 ##### Rules

-- Must return a state object as JSON in the data field of the response notice.
-State object must include:
+- Must return the full state of the process as encoded JSON in the data field of the response notice.
+State information must include:
   - Entire `Records` table
   - Entire `Controllers` table
   - Entire `Balances` table